Constipation left untreated can not only be uncomfortable but also dangerous. So what are the constipation causes, symptoms and treatments?

 • Quality: Ideal bowel movements are smooth, quick, and painless, resembling a Cavendish banana in shape and size.

-• Tools for Assessment: Bristol Stool Chart is used to analyze stool quality and diagnose issues.
+• Tools for Assessment: The Bristol Stool Chart is used to analyse stool quality and diagnose issues.
+Download our Chart & Tracker to get a better understanding of what is going on and keep a handy record in case you need further treatment.

 Common Causes and Contributing Factors